jhhfrjou/3rd-Year-Project/Final Report/drafts/Results and Analysis.md

 ### Proof of functional algorithms

 Below will be a set of graphs showing the convergence of the different techniques used.
-Most of these techniques use require hyperparameters to be chosen in order for these algorithms to run at their full potential, however from the
+Most of these techniques use require hyperparameters to be chosen in order for these algorithms to run at their full potential.
 There will be some graphs showing how the different implementations improve over time.

 ### Hyperparameter Selection